-We are a leading designer, developer and global supplier of a broad range of analog semiconductor devices with a focus on III-V based products.
+We are a leading designer, developer and global supplier of a broad range of semiconductor devices with a focus on III-V based products.
 III-V semiconductor materials have higher electrical conductivity than silicon and thus tend to have better performance characteristics in radio frequency, or RF, and optoelectronic applications.
 III-V refers to elements from the 3rd and 5th groups in the periodic table of chemical elements, and examples of these materials are gallium arsenide, or GaAs, gallium nitride, or GaN, and indium phosphide, or InP.
 We differentiate ourselves through our high performance design and integration capabilities.
-We serve three primary target markets: wireless communications, wired infrastructure and industrial & other.
+Through the fiscal quarter ended May 4, 2014, we served three primary target markets: wireless communications, wired infrastructure and industrial & other.
 Our product portfolio is extensive and includes thousands of products.
 Applications for our products in these target markets include smartphones, consumer appliances, data networking and telecommunications equipment, enterprise storage and servers, factory automation and industrial equipment.
+Starting in the third quarter of fiscal year 2014, as a result of our acquisition of LSI Corporation, or LSI, on May 6, 2014, we will serve four primary target markets: enterprise storage, wireless communications, wired infrastructure and industrial & other.

-During the first quarter of fiscal year 2014, our net revenue increased significantly compared to the first quarter of fiscal year 2013.
-Net revenue from each of our three target markets increased during this period compared to the first quarter of fiscal year 2013, mainly due to strong demand from a large smartphone original equipment manufacturer, or OEM, customer in the wireless communications target market and revenue contribution from the acquired CyOptics business in the wired infrastructure target market.
+During the first two quarters of fiscal year 2014, our net revenue increased significantly compared to the first two quarters of fiscal year 2013.
+Net revenue from each of our three target markets increased during this period compared to the first two quarters of fiscal year 2013, mainly due to revenue contribution from the acquired CyOptics business in the wired infrastructure target market and content growth in two large smartphone original equipment manufacturer, or OEM, customers in the wireless communications target market.
 Our fiscal year ended November 3, 2013, or fiscal year 2013, was a 53-week fiscal year, with the first fiscal quarter consisting of 14 weeks.